J08nY/pyecsca-notebook/README.md

 The [EPA](re/epa.ipynb) notebook uses the ideas behind the Exceptional Procedure Attack to reverse-engineer the coordinate system and formulas of ECC implementations, given access to an error side-channel.

+#### ZVP-RE

+The [ZVP](re/zvp.ipynb) notebook uses the Zero-Value Point attack-based technique to reverse-engineer the coordinate system and formulas of ECC implementations, given access to a power side-channel.

 #### Structural

 The [structural](re/structural.ipynb) notebook explores the structure of scalar multiplers and addition